EricThomson/mesmerize_setup/readme.md

         mamba install -c conda-forge tslearn=0.4.1 bottleneck=1.2 graphviz pip install mesmerize  # tadaaaa!

+Note: periodically during the install I will enter the following commands:

+    conda clean --all
+    conda update --all

+This can help avoid errors during the install.
+If you get a weird `CobberError` during the installation, then definitely run those commands.

 2. Create your mesmerize directory
 Set up a directory where you will want to do your mesmerize stuff, preferably a place with *lots* of space (ideally more than a TB).
 It will be helpful to run mesmerize from there.
 Let's call this `mesmerize_path`